facebook/prophet/docs/_docs/seasonality,_holiday_effects,_and_regressors.md

 Seasonalities are estimated using a partial Fourier sum.
-See [the paper](https://peerj.com/preprints/3190/) for complete details, and [this figure on Wikipedia](https://en.wikipedia.org/wiki/Fourier_series#/media/File:Fourier_Series.svg) for an illustration of how a partial Fourier sum can approximate an arbitrary periodic signal.
+See [the paper](https://peerj.com/preprints/3190/) for complete details, and [this figure on Wikipedia](https://en.wikipedia.org/wiki/Fourier_series#/media/File:Fourier_Series.svg) for an illustration of how a partial Fourier sum can approximate an aribtrary periodic signal.
 The number of terms in the partial sum (the order) is a parameter that determines how quickly the seasonality can change.
 To illustrate this, consider the Peyton Manning data from the [Quickstart](https://facebook.github.io/prophet/docs/quick_start.html).
 The default Fourier order for yearly seasonality is 10, which produces this fit:

 ```R